-If you were injured or your loved one was killed due to these defective machines, a defective machinery attorney at Greenberg & Ruby, LLP can explain how you can claim compensation for your work injury and help you obtain the maximum compensation you're entitled to.
+If you were injured or your loved one was killed due to these defective machines, a defective machinery attorney at Greenberg and Ruby can explain how you can claim compensation for your work injury and help you obtain the maximum compensation you're entitled to.
 Contact us and schedule a free case evaluation today.

 Common injuries experienced by people working with machinery include:

 - Neck, back, and spinal cord injuries, including paralysis

 In some of the above situations, it may make sense to sue your employer.
 This is another reason why it is very important to have an experienced attorney evaluate your situation.